 - Sheet 1: This is the sheet we are currently working on

-- This button will be used to create new Sheet
+- This button is used to create a new Sheet

 - This button will be used to create new Dashboard

-- You can use this button to create new Story
+- Use this button to create new Story

-When we select the State column, all the available regions will be highlighted.
-It means, we can place state column in any of the highlighted regions.
-In this example, we are placing State column in Row section and we can do it in two ways:
+When we select the State column, all the available regions will highlight.
+It means we can put a state column in any of the highlighted areas.
+In this example, we are placing the State column in the Row section, and we can do it in two ways: